 In outpatients with mild pneumonia, no further diagnostic testing is needed (see table Risk Stratification for Community-Acquired Pneumonia Risk Stratification for Community-Acquired Pneumonia (the Pneumonia Severity Index) ).
 In patients with moderate or severe pneumonia, a white blood cell count and measurement of electrolytes, blood urea nitrogen (BUN), and creatinine are useful to classify risk and hydration status.
 Pulse oximetry or arterial blood gas (ABG) testing should also be done to assess oxygenation.
 For patients with moderate or severe pneumonia who require hospitalization, 2 sets of blood cultures are obtained to assess for bacteremia and sepsis.
 The Infectious Diseases Society of America (IDSA) provides a guide to recommended testing based on patient demographic and risk factors (Infectious Diseases Society of America Clinical Guidelines on Community-Acquired Pneumonia).

 Diagnosis of etiology can be difficult.
 A thorough history of exposures, travel, pets, hobbies, and other exposures is essential to raise suspicion of less common organisms.
+For example, exposure to farm animals may suggest Q fever, and a recent hotel or cruise ship stay may suggest Legionella infection.

 Identification of the pathogen can be useful to direct therapy and verify bacterial susceptibilities to antibiotics.
 However, because of the limitations of current diagnostic tests and the success of empiric antibiotic treatment, experts recommend limiting attempts at microbiologic identification (eg, cultures, specific antigen testing) unless patients are at high risk or have complications (eg, severe pneumonia, immunocompromise, asplenia, failure to respond to empiric therapy).
 In general, the milder the pneumonia, the less such diagnostic testing is required.
 Critically ill patients require the most intensive testing, as do patients in whom a antibiotic-resistant or unusual organism is suspected (eg, Mycobacterium tuberculosis, P. jirovecii) and patients whose condition is deteriorating or who are not responding to treatment within 72 hours.